dzfinch/plaknit/docs/usage.md

   --archive-type zip
 ```

-The order subcommand loads the stored plan, clips to the provided AOI, and issues
+The order subcommand loads the stored plan, clips to the provided AOI, and
-one order per month while reporting the returned order IDs.
-If Planet reports
+submits orders (chunked at 100 scenes max) while reporting the returned order
-any “no access to assets …” errors, `plaknit order` automatically drops the
+IDs.
+If Planet reports any “no access to assets …” errors, `plaknit order`
-inaccessible scene IDs and retries so the remaining items can still be
+automatically drops the inaccessible scene IDs and retries so the remaining
-delivered.
+items can still be delivered.

 ## Normalized difference analysis